ghub-ngeorgiev/hrs-app/README.md

-Creating a CI workflow in GitHub Actions to start and test the app on three different Node.js versions
+Task: To creating a CI workflow in GitHub Actions.
+The workflow should include starting and testing the provided app on three different Node.js versions.

-1. "Student Registry" App – Node.js App
+Provided simple Node.js app to test:"Student Registry"